-As part of a permit issued under this bylaw, in addition to any security required by any other municipal or state board, agency, or official, the Commission may require that the performance and observance of the conditions imposed thereunder, including conditions requiring mitigation work, be secured wholly or in part by one or both of the methods described below:
+As part of a permit or Order of Conditions issued under this bylaw, in addition to any security required by any other municipal or state board, agency, or official, the Commission may require that the performance and observance of the conditions imposed thereunder, including conditions requiring mitigation work, be secured wholly or in part by one or both of the methods described below:

-- A. By a proper bond, a deposit of money or negotiable securities under a written third-party escrow arrangement, or other undertaking of financial responsibility sufficient in the opinion of the Commission, to be released in whole or in part upon issuance of a Certificate of Compliance for work performed pursuant to the permit. - B. By accepting a conservation restriction, easement, or other covenant enforceable in a court of law, executed and duly recorded by the owner of record, running with the land to the benefit of West Newbury whereby the permit conditions shall be performed and observed before any lot may be conveyed other than by mortgage deed.
-This method shall be used only with the consent of the applicant.
+- A. By a proper bond, a deposit of money or negotiable securities under a written third-party escrow arrangement, or other undertaking of financial responsibility sufficient in the opinion of the Commission, to be released in whole or in part upon issuance of a Certificate of Compliance for work performed pursuant to the permit. - B. By accepting a conservation restriction, easement, or other covenant enforceable in a court of law, executed and duly recorded by the owner of record, running with the land to the benefit of the West Newbury Conservation Commission whereby the permit conditions shall be performed and observed before any lot may be conveyed other than by mortgage deed.
+This method of accepting a conservation restriction, easement, or other covenant shall be used only with the consent of the applicant.